gmulhearn/anoncreds-on-ethereum/README.md

 _*note: if there is no entry because this range, then the holder will use the closest entry made before the time `15`_.

+In general, we want to optimise the revocation status lists such that; given a revocation registry ID, the revocation status list entries within a particular timestamp range can be found as quickly as possible.

 ### Approach
 As such, we should try optimise these ledger look ups in our smart contract such that the consumer does not have to scan the entire list of revocation status list data every time.
-The half-optimised approach taken in this demo is as follows:
+The semi-optimised approach taken in this demo is as follows:

 The smart contract stores 2 maps of data on the ledger:
 ```rust